youkhi/microsoft-foundry-labs/en/01-setup.md

 1. **Search for Microsoft Foundry Resource**
    - Search for "Microsoft Foundry" in the Azure Portal top search bar.
-   - Or directly access the [Microsoft Foundry Portal](https://ai.azure.com).
+   - Alternatively, you can directly access the [Microsoft Foundry Portal](https://ai.azure.com).

    ![Search for Microsoft Foundry](../assets/01-04-foundry-search.png)